shams-nahid/My-Docker-Study/01 Docker Essential/01 Docker 101.md

 **Docker Container :** Instance of the `Docker Image`.

-**Docker Hub :** Repository of free public `Docker Images`, that can be downloaded to local machine and can be used.
+**Docker Hub :** Repository of free public `Docker Images`, can be downloaded to local machine to use.

 **Docker Client :**